Stuffed Potatoes

 Ingredients needed

 • Potatoes.
-Russet or Idaho potatoes are best.
+Russet potatoes or Idaho potatoes are best.
 I’ve tried using Yukon gold and red potatoes but found them to be a little more dense in the middle and less creamy than the other two.

 • Olive oil.
 To rub over the outside of the potatoes before baking.